shivang-ts/Google-Captcha-passer/README.md

 # Google-Captcha-passer
-This website scraper goes to a website protected by Google reCaptch and accesses it by clearing the captcha
+This website scraper goes to a website protected by Google reCaptch and accesses it by clearing the captcha using the free IBM watson service.